kodaikawamura/kodaikawamura/index.md

 ## About Me
 I am a senior at Tokyo University of Science in Japan.
-// I am an incoming PhD student under Prof. Alfred Chen at UC Irvine.
-// Before that, I obtained my B.E. from Tokyo University of Science in Japan under Prof. Go Irie.
+Before that, I obtained my B.E. from Tokyo University of Science in Japan under Prof. Go Irie.

 ## Research Interests

-- **Artificial Intelligence:** AI Security
-- **Machine Learning:** Vision-Language Models
+- **Machine Learning:** Computer Vision, Vision-Language Models

 ## News